Using Toughened Epoxy For Golf Shaft Installation

 1. Preparing the shaft and club head: The first step is to prepare the shaft and club head for bonding, which involves cleaning the surfaces with a solvent to remove any oils or dirt that could interfere with the bond.

 2. Mixing the epoxy: Next, thoroughly mix the two parts of the epoxy adhesive system until it becomes a uniform color.
-A mixing nozzle or other mixing device can ensure the epoxy gets mixed completely.
+A mixing nozzle or other mixing device can ensure the epoxy glue gets mixed completely.
 Typically, a golf club manufacturer will use a pre-measured, two-part epoxy cartridge like Infinity Bond EP 420 that dispenses the exact ratio of resin and hardener needed for a strong bond.

 3. Applying the epoxy: Once the epoxy is mixed, apply it to the inside of the club head's hosel and the shaft's tip.
 These two parts are then pressed together and twisted slightly to ensure that the epoxy gets evenly distributed between the two surfaces.
 Wipe excess epoxy away from the bond area.